JeremyEngram/rtl8812au_monmode_rpi/README.md

-# rtl8812auMonmode
+# RTL8812AU Monmode
-Script to fully automate rpi monitor mode
+Script to fully automate rpi monitor mode for alpha networks adapters - (RPI USE ONLY)